My skin is a bit to dusky side so, it took a little more efforts to show maybe.Overall very nice blush.

 Invest in quality brushes

-The blush makeup brush is one of those tools that you want to splurge on.
+The blush on face makeup brush is one of those tools that you want to splurge on.
 Seriously, don't skimp on these babies.
 Invest in a set of brushes from a brand you trust, and they'll last you ages.
 For example, I use Faces Canada double-ended brush (about $40).